valtido/sentry-docs/src/collections/_documentation/clients/elixir/config.md

 &nbsp;
 ## Testing Your Configuration

-To ensure you’ve set up your configuration correctly, we recommend running the included mix task.
+To ensure you’ve setup your configuration correctly, we recommend running the included Mix task.
 It can be tested on different Mix environments and will tell you if it's not currently configured to send events in that environment:

 ```bash
 $ MIX_ENV=dev mix sentry.send_test_event